Kaleet River

-The Kaleet River effectively starts north of Lower Macdougall Lake in the Kitikmeot Region, Nunavut, Canada just east of Joe Lake, 66°16′31″N 098°20′13″W. It is a small, silty river constituting the eastern boundary of the Queen Maud Gulf Bird Sanctuary.
+The Kaleet River is one of the lakes in Canada.
+It effectively starts north of Lower Macdougall Lake in the Kitikmeot Region, Nunavut, Canada just east of Joe Lake, 66°16′31″N 098°20′13″W. It is a small, silty river constituting the eastern boundary of the Queen Maud Gulf Bird Sanctuary.
 It is a main feeder river to Sherman Basin, 67°46′59″N 097°34′59″W, at its final outlet.
 There is evidence of earlier Inuit presence in the form of inuksuit.
 There is also evidence of a more modern presence in the form of cairns.
 There is at least one cabin on the north side of the Kaleet, as it widens entering Sherman Basin.